ga4gh/va-spec/docs/source/introduction.rst

 **1. The SEPIO Core-IM** provides foundational representation of domain-agnostic concepts describing the knowledge generation process, and artifacts it produces, and relationships between them.
 It is part of a larger modeling Framework that includes a Profiling Methodology for deriving models specialized for particular types of Statements reporting variant *knowledge*, or Study Results reporting created *related collections of variant data*.
 It is written in a yaml format and not formalized as a json schema, as it is not intended to be directly implemented in data.
 More information can be found `here <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-is-the-sepio-framework>`_.

 **2. The GKS Core-IM** is the basis for the VA Profiling process that generates Statement and Study Result Profiles for specific types of annotations.
-The VA Team ``EXTRACTED`` a hand-selected subset of the SEPIO model for inclusion in the GKS Core-IM, which were chosen specifically to support **Draft Implementation Profiles** created by early adopters of the VA-Spec (including ClinGen's Pathogneicity Statement profile).
+The VA Team ``EXTRACTED`` a hand-selected subset of the SEPIO model for inclusion in the GKS Core-IM, which were chosen specifically to support **Draft Implementation Profiles** created by early adopters of the VA-Spec (including ClinGen's Pathogenicity Statement profile).

 .. _core-im-from-sepio: